 Standard hours on the system configuration

 Under the Administration menu click on System Configuration.
 In the "Planning Settings" section there is a "Standard Hours" setting.
-This is the number of hours per working day per employee that will be used by default when calculating capacity unless overridden as discussed below.
+This is the number of hours per working day per resource that will be used by default when calculating capacity unless overridden as discussed below.

-Standard Hours on the Employee
+Standard Hours on the Resource

-Include in Capacity flag on the Employee
+Include in Capacity flag on the Resource

 The next important field is "Include in Capacity" under the Planning Information section (see screenshot below).
-If this checkbox is ticked, the capacity for the employee will be calculated and included in reports.
+If this checkbox is ticked, the capacity for the resource will be calculated and included in reports.
 If the box is not checked, for example in the case of admin support staff, their capacity will be calculated as zero hours per day and they will not appear on resource planning reports.